NuGet/docs.microsoft.com-nuget/docs/What-is-NuGet.md

 Clearly, then, NuGet's primarily role where developers are concerned is maintaining that reference list on behalf of your project and providing the means to efficiently restore (and update) those referenced packages.

-How this exactly happens has evolved over the different versions of NuGet:
+How this exactly happens has evolved over the different versions of NuGet, resulting in several *package management formats*, as they're called:

 - [`packages.config`](../schema/packages.config.md): *(NuGet 1.0+)* An XML file that maintains a flat list of all dependencies in the project, including the dependencies of other installed packages.
 - [`project.json`](../schema/project-json.md): *(NuGet 3.0+)* A JSON file that maintains a list of the project's dependencies with an overall package graph in an associated file, `project.lock.json`.
-This structure provides improved performance over `packages.config` as described on [Dependency Resolution](../consume-packages/dependency-resolution.md).
+This structure provides improved performance over `packages.config` as described on [Dependency Resolution](../consume-packages/dependency-resolution.md), but also has been generally superceded by PackageReference below.
 - [Package references in project files](../consume-packages/package-references-in-project-files.md) (also known as "PackageReference") | *(NuGet 4.0+)* Maintains a list of a project's top-level dependencies directly within the project file, so no separate file is needed.
 An associated file, `project.assets.json`, is dynamically generated like `project.lock.json` to manage the overall dependency graph.

-To check what method is in use for project, simply look for `packages.config` or `project.json` in the project root after installing your first package.
+Which package management format is employed in any given project depends on the project type and the available version of NuGet.
+To check what format is being used, simply look for `packages.config` or `project.json` in the project root after installing your first package.
 If you don't see either file, look in the project file directly for a &lt;PackageReference&gt;element.
 This is the case for most new projects created in Visual Studio 2017.
+(You can change this default in Visual Studio through **Tools > Options > NuGet Package Manager** in the **Package Management** settings.

-You can also switch from one method to another.
+You can also switch from one format to another.
 NuGet literally doesn't care which method you use, so long as you have the appropriate version of [NuGet installed](../guides/install-nuget.md).
 Older projects that use `packages.config` can be converted to use either `project.json` or PackageReference, and projects using `project.json` can also be converted to use PackageReference.
 For each package, simply create the appropriate reference element in the new file using the same package identifier and version number shown in the older file.
 When it comes time to restore or update packages, NuGet will find whatever method you're using.

 ## What else does NuGet do?